 Both seem to be examples of the stronger sexual preference winning out in the end.
 But more and more, it's becoming acceptable for women to "hop the fence" — that is, to make the occasional gender switch-up in casual sex and in long-term relationships.
-I know, 'cause I'm one of 'em.
+I know, because I'm one of them.

-First, I think there's a stigma attached to bisexuality.
-Sure, I got a lot of flak from my friends ("Oh, having the obligatory lesbian fling?
-How second-season-of-'The-O.C.'") and my parents ("But you've always liked boys!
+First, there's a stigma attached to bisexuality.
+Sure, I got a lot of flack from my friends ("Oh, having the obligatory lesbian fling?
+How second-season-of-The-O.C.") and my parents ("But you've always liked boys!
 Is this because we sent you to art school?"), but I also got a surprising amount of stink-eye from my girlfriend's lesbian friends.

 A lot of the LGBT community is kind of dismissive of the "B" element.
 My girlfriend identified as strictly lesbian, and most of her friends thought of me as some kind of sexual interloper.
 (Many lesbians will patently not date bisexual girls, which I find ridiculous.)

 I get that lesbians have had to struggle with discrimination and oppression as both women and homosexuals, but the fact that I also like to date men doesn't make my love for or attraction to a woman any less real.
 I like penises and vaginas; if you don't want me to be part of your culture because you think I'm some sort of sexual dilettante, fine.

 Reason number two why so many girls remain "untested bis" is due to sheer numbers and availability.
 I date guys more often, but that's because I don't specifically seek out gay bars.